damianhakert/damianhakert.github.io/source/_posts/2016-02-23-being-gitlab-newbie.markdown

 The first new word for me was "omnibus".
 You don't have to care about it unless you decided to install your own instance CE or EE.

 Omnibus is a way to install(and upgrade) GitLab without a hassle.
 Since GitLab consists of many parts, installing them manually is a time-consuming process.
 With omnibus, all you need to do is to install package for your OS.

-## Migration

-GitLab is very welcoming in this part of the website :) It is super-easy to migrate from Github or Bitbucket or whatever.
-Since I learned about GitLab benefits, it is stupid not to migrate.
-The main stopper is that it will affect my collaborators.
-Though I hope this blog post will convince them.